yradunchev/ledger/README.md

 # my ledger-cli setup

 ### notes:
-Configuration file goes to $HOME and should be named _.ledgerrc_
+Configuration file goes to $HOME
 Order of loading meta files (in _.ledgerrc_) is important.